iiHappy/PsychEngine-iHappys-Fork/README.md

 # Friday Night Funkin' - Happy Engine
 a fork, that's it.
-(NOTE: THIS WILL NOT SWITCH PSYCH VERISON UNTIL A MAJOR PSYCH UPDATE COMES OUT.
+(NOTE: THIS WILL NOT SWITCH PSYCH VERISONS UNTIL A MAJOR PSYCH UPDATE COMES OUT.
 THIS WILL FOR NOW STAY AT v0.6.3.)

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier ////alternative to newbie coders.